 Another item you absolutely must have is a comprehensive first-aid bag.
 You also need to know how to use it.

 The variety of injuries that are waiting for you inside a city under siege are mind-boggling, everything from burns to lacerations, gunshot wounds to broken bones.

 You will inhale choking smoke laced with all kinds of chemicals and get sliced open on broken glass, twisted metal and sharpened re-bar.
 You can twist an ankle on buckled concrete or bash your head during a car accident.

 All this and more await the unwary or the unlucky.
-Suffice to say there will be no first-responders at this time.
-You are your first and only responder if you need a medical intervention.
+Suffice it to say there will be no first-responders at this time.
+You are your first and only responder if you need medical intervention.